← Hub

 Clawback edge cases (write these into the plan or you will pay them):

 Why the clawback matters: Without a clawback, farmers learn to over-sell expansion seats that the customer never uses, which inflates Q1 expansion ARR and explodes as Q4 churn.
 The clawback aligns the farmer's bank account with the customer's actual product adoption.
-This is the same logic as quota credit timing in [/knowledge/q5](/knowledge/q5) (when to credit ARR).
+The clawback is the mirror image of the over-quota accelerator design covered in (q05): accelerators reward landing more, clawbacks ensure what was landed actually sticks.

 Attribution model for split deals (the part most companies botch):